-Two ASD employees and a team of colleagues are recipients of the Denali Award, a biannual recognition program that honors employees who have shown outstanding achievement, service, and dedication in ensuring every student has the opportunity to achieve his or her potential.
-The Denali Award is the highest level award offered by the district.
-Congratulations to the fall 2016 winners!
+One ASD employee and two teams of colleagues are recipients of the Denali Award, a biannual recognition program which honors employees who have shown outstanding achievement, service, and dedication in ensuring every student has the opportunity to achieve his or her potential.